Box Turtles: Problems

 Cystic Calculi

-Commonly called bladder stones, these occur when minerals from the diet form crystals in the urinary system.
-These crystals come together and form stones.
-They usually result from improper nutrition and/or limited access to fresh drinking water, which leads to persistent dehydration.
+Commonly called bladder stones, cystic calculi occur when minerals from the diet form crystals in the urinary system.
+When these crystals are present in large concentrations, they tend to bind to each other and form concretions (stones).
+Stones usually result from improper nutrition and/or limited access to fresh drinking water, which leads to persistent dehydration.

 If your turtle has cystic calculi, you may see blood in your turtle's droppings.
 Your turtle may also exhibit straining sounds while trying to defecate.
-A physical examination, digital palpation, and radiographs (x-rays) allow your veterinarian to diagnose this problem correctly.
-Treatment often involves surgical instruments to help crush stones and assist with their removal, fluid therapy to prevent kidney damage and flush the urinary system and, oftentimes, antibiotic therapy.
-Your veterinarian will discuss dietary changes in an attempt to prevent future stone formation and proper hydration via regular soaks or humidity control.
+Your veterinarian can diagnose this problem through a physical examination, digital palpation, and radiographs (X-rays).
+Treatment often involves surgical instruments to help crush stones and assist with their removal; fluid therapy to prevent kidney damage and flush the urinary system; and antibiotic therapy.
+Your veterinarian will discuss dietary changes that will help prevent future stone formation and proper hydration via regular soaks or humidity control.

 If the stone(s) cannot be reached from the vent opening, surgery may be necessary.
-The protective shell of a turtle makes surgery difficult.
-Two techniques are available for performing internal surgery.
-One technique involves cutting the shell and then repairing it following the procedure.
-The second technique involves making an incision in front of and through the muscles of the pelvis and hind limbs.
+A turtle’s protective shell makes surgery difficult.
+Two techniques are available for performing internal surgery: one involves cutting the shell and then repairing it after the procedure; the other involves making an incision in front of the pelvis and hind limbs.
+Both procedures should be performed by an experienced veterinary reptile specialist.

 Prolapses